 Find yourself talking about goals, but not really defining them?
 It’s ok.
 Shake off that shame and get down to it.

 Write down 5 goals and one big, bold, “blow your mind” type of goal.

 The key is to chunk this down.
-By starting small, you eliminate the feeling of overwhelm.
-Then you unpack each high level goal into actionable steps.
+By starting small, you eliminate the feeling of overwhelming.
+Then you unpack each high-level goal into actionable steps.